-THE "ZENOBOARD".....
-(A new piece of hardware for the TI-994A) by Eric Zeno (West Penn 99'ers) December, 1988 (written by John F. Willforth)
+by Eric Zeno (West Penn 99'ers) December, 1988 (written by John F. Willforth)

 Have you had your console lock-up after you had just about finished keying in a long XBasic program, or have you had a game running under XBasic just stop when you were about to get your all time best score, or has a utility stopped as you were just about done entering the last of the names and addresses?
 The "ZENOBOARD" (as I call it) some reference to "ZUCKERBOARD" will accept the chips from your XBasic cartridge, as well as a 32K Byte Static Ram chip, and a battery backed clock circuit and the chips from your speech synthesizer.
-It will also have the installation instructions to aid in the installation of this board inside the console and the above mentioned items on this board.
+It will also have GROM chip locations, so you can install your most used GROM based cartridges right in your console.
+The Extend Basic is a very common cause of lockups, and can now be installed inside the console, almost eliminating lockups.
+Included , you'll get the installation instructions to aid in the installation of this board inside the console and the above mentioned items on this board.

 Eric plans to offer this board for less than \$15.
 The intent here is to find out if there is enough genuine interest or need for the board for him to continue.
 If you would like to see one of these, and would support it write or call Eric at the address below.